EDI-Systems/M7M02_Ammonite/README.md

 - For critical industry applications, hackers can turn off whole production line, or at least parts of it.

 ### Flexibility
 &ensp;&ensp;&ensp;&ensp;The embedded software market have long been fragmented.
 Different RTOSes or software stacks target different markets, and each of them supports a mutually incompatible software stack.
 This was fine because embedded systems have long been designed for a dedicated purpose; nevertheless this assumption is no longer true today.
 IoT devices face increasing needs to integrate multiple functions.
 Instead of developing an RTOS that supports all the features, virtualization technology can let the different stacks coexist on the same physical machine.
- Traditional RTOSes generally does not consider information security as their design goal.
-However, as such, they fail to meet security goals for future IoT systems.
-As stated in the reliability section, hackers can hack into the system and sabotage any part if they want to; usually a buffer overflow attack is sufficient.
-This is not the worst yet.
-The following situations can be much worse than a simple sabotage:
+This will allow many new possibilities, yet it does not require the programmer to changed thei mental model of RTOS software development.

 ### Wouldn't the virtualization solution be very costly?
 &ensp;&ensp;&ensp;&ensp;Short answer: **No**.
-&ensp;&ensp;&ensp;&ensp;Long answer: If **designed carefully and used correctly** (especially the communication mechanisms), it would instead **greatly boost performance** in multiple aspects, because the fast-paths are much more aggressively optimized now.
-For example, on some architectures, the context switch performance and interrupt response performance can be up to **40x** better than RT-Linux.
-When user-level library overheads are also included, the result is still **25x** better than RT-Linux.
+&ensp;&ensp;&ensp;&ensp;Long answer: If the virtualization features are **designed carefully and used correctly** (especially the communication mechanisms), the virtualization overhead is negligible.
+Despite being virtualized, FreeRTOS's context switch and interrupt response is just 4x of the original FreeRTOS, and 10x better than RT-Linux.

+### context switch time and interrupt response time are inflated by 4x.
+Is it acceptable?

 ### How much do I need to change my existing code to port it to the VMM?
-&ensp;&ensp;&ensp;&ensp;This is made possible by extensively applying lock-free data structures and atomic operations.
-For more information, please refer to [this article](https://www.cs.tau.ac.il/~shanir/concurrent-data-structures.pdf).
+&ensp;&ensp;&ensp;&ensp;Very little; please read the manual for details.
+Actually many software packets are already available on the platform, so there's no need to port by yourself.
+For a comprehensive list of them, read the section below.

 ## Available system components
 &ensp;&ensp;&ensp;&ensp;All the systems that have been virtualized on RVM is shown below.
 If a github link is provided, the component is available for now.
 New ports are being added at a constant rate.